kaacuna20/Website-house-project-searching-/README.md

 ## Volumes
 - mysql_data: Stores MySQL data.
 - images: Stores images used by the applications.
+- logs: Stores logs of both aplication in log.log file

 ## Testing app services
 In same `.env` file in the root directory of your project with the following test variables: